juno-r1/sophia/integration/SI.md

 `1e2`

 Sophia has one numeric data type: arbitrary-precision rationals.
-It should be able to parse as constant with the sign and either a fraction sign or a decimal point and an exponent.
+It should be able to parse as constant with the sign and either a solidus or a decimal point and an exponent.

 # SI-4